woolfel/ml-macos-performance/results.md

 # Jan 17, 2023 Update

-The latest version of XCode and Mac has improved the performance of ANE
+The latest version of XCode and Mac has improved the performance of ANE.
+It went from 532 > 670 for a 25% improvement.

 densenet121_keras_applications
 Latency   ANE : 0.0014909637291711988